Curriculum Vision and Philosophy of Education

 Rosehill’s Philosophy of Education – “10 Strands of Outcomes and Progress”

 We believe that our pupils need to have all aspects (the 10 Strands) of their life catered for in order to communicate as confident individuals and interact with the people around them, to stay safe and healthy as responsible citizens and to be successful learners, and to do things for themselves and make good choices.
-We believe this approach will enable our learners to successfully move onto their next phase of learning and adulthood.
+We believe this approach will enable our pupils to successfully move onto their next phase of learning and adulthood.